Creating your Student Directed Seminar

 Your Faculty Recommender cannot be the same person as your Faculty Sponsor.
 Your recommender should be able to attest to your abilities in the key areas required to become a successful Student Coordinator, including leadership, facilitation, communication, and time-management skills.

-The Faculty Recommender must submit the 2024/25 Student Directed Faculty Recommendation Form (pdf) and email it to student.seminars@ubc.ca by the application deadline.
+The Faculty Recommender must submit the 2025/26 Student Directed Faculty Recommendation Form (to be released in 2025) and email it to student.seminars@ubc.ca by the application deadline.
 The email must come directly from the Faculty Recommender.

 Step 4.
 Develop a course proposal